livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 Fig. 4 depicts a simplified view of this workflow with key stages and artifacts:

-**Figure 4: Git-based development and CI/CD workflow in Ōtobotto.** Agents perform task creation, code implementation, testing, code review, documentation, etc., corresponding to typical stages in a development pipeline.
+**Figure 4: Git-based development and CI/CD workflow in Otobotto.** Agents perform task creation, code implementation, testing, code review, documentation, etc., corresponding to typical stages in a development pipeline.
 Code flows through feature branches to dev to main, with human oversight gates for approval and quality checks.

 [DIAGRAM-Fig-4]

 In this schematic, the flow from **Task Creation** to **Main Branch** shows the path of development.
 For example, when a new user story is ready to implement, an agent (or orchestrator) creates a task and a corresponding feature branch.
 Code is implemented on that branch, tests are run; a Pull Request is opened to merge into the Dev branch; after code review and any approval gates, it's merged, triggering documentation updates and eventually merging to Main for release.

-Ōtobotto's agents handle many of these stages autonomously.
+Otobotto's agents handle many of these stages autonomously.
 Task creation may be done by the orchestrator analyzing the backlog.
 Code implementation we covered with Dev agents. **Testing** at this stage implies automated test execution – our Testing agents run the test suite on the new code and report results (if a test fails, the PR will not be merged until addressed). **Code Review** is handled by either a specialized Review agent or an Architect/Lead agent that checks the diff for adherence to standards and potential issues (and it may also incorporate human review as part of HITL if configured). **Documentation** agents kick in once code is merged – they update docs corresponding to the changes on the Dev or Main branch (like user-facing changelogs or technical docs).

 The **Human Oversight** portion in Fig. 4 shows where a human might step in: an Approval Gate on the PR (perhaps requiring a human tech lead to approve any major feature before it's merged), and Quality Checks on the Dev branch (e.g., a QA team manually tests nightly builds – though in our case a QA agent might cover much of this).
 These are optional based on the autonomy level (Section 6); initially, many gates may be human, and over time as trust grows, some can be automated.

-By embedding Git practices, Ōtobotto ensures traceability: every code contribution by an AI agent is logged and can be reviewed later.
+By embedding Git practices, Otobotto ensures traceability: every code contribution by an AI agent is logged and can be reviewed later.
 It also simplifies integration with human teams – humans can interact with the code through the repository as they normally would, opening issues or commenting on PRs to give feedback to the AI agents.
 Additionally, this means the system's output is always in a **deployable state** (at least on the `dev` or `main` branches), which is crucial for enterprise CI/CD.
 The swarm essentially produces not just code, but a live codebase under version control with a full history of how it evolved.

 ### 4.5 Testing and Verification Framework

-Quality assurance is a linchpin of the Ōtobotto architecture.
-Given the emphasis that industry leaders like Bret Taylor have placed on verification and correctness for AI-generated code, we designed Ōtobotto so that verification is deeply integrated at every step, rather than a separate afterthought.
+Quality assurance is a linchpin of the Otobotto architecture.
+Given the emphasis that industry leaders like Bret Taylor have placed on verification and correctness for AI-generated code, we designed Otobotto so that verification is deeply integrated at every step, rather than a separate afterthought.

-The testing and verification framework in Ōtobotto operates on multiple levels:
+The testing and verification framework in Otobotto operates on multiple levels:

 - **Pre-implementation testing (TDD):** As discussed, testing agents create test cases from requirements before or during coding.
 This ensures that when developer agents write code, they have explicit targets to satisfy, reducing ambiguity and catching misunderstandings early.
 The swarm treats a failing test as a trigger for action – a red test is an event that the responsible dev agent must address immediately, similar to a continuous testing environment for humans.

-- **Multi-level testing:** Ōtobotto doesn't limit itself to unit tests.
+- **Multi-level testing:** Otobotto doesn't limit itself to unit tests.
 It employs unit tests, integration tests (checking interactions between modules), system tests (end-to-end use cases), and even specialized tests like UI tests or performance tests, each possibly handled by different specialist agents.
 For example, after code implementation, a Testing agent might run unit tests; a QA agent might then run an integration suite; a performance agent could run a load test; and a UI agent might run a headless browser for UI tests.
 All these results are aggregated.

 - **Continuous integration and monitoring:** The DevOps agents set up a CI pipeline (or use existing services) where, upon merges to the dev branch, a full build and test cycle runs in a clean environment.
 This mimics how human teams use Jenkins, GitHub Actions, etc., but here the agents themselves watch the pipeline.
 If something fails in CI that wasn't caught locally (perhaps an environment configuration issue), the relevant agent intervenes to fix it.
 Once code is in Main and deployed, monitoring agents track production performance and error logs, feeding that info back into the system (closing the loop in Fig. 4 and 5 with a feedback arrow to requirements if needed changes are identified).

-- **Static analysis and formal verification:** Ōtobotto also leverages tools beyond dynamic tests.
+- **Static analysis and formal verification:** Otobotto also leverages tools beyond dynamic tests.
 Security agents run static analysis (linting, security scanners) on new code.
 We envision (in future work, see Section 9) integrating formal verification for critical components – e.g., using a theorem prover agent to verify a security protocol implementation matches a formal specification.
 While not fully in the prototype, the architecture allows such an agent to take a module (like an authentication library) and prove certain properties, feeding back any counterexamples or proof obligations as additional tests or constraints for development agents.

 The net effect is that **code, tests, and verification are co-developed**.
 By the time code reaches the main branch, it has passed a gauntlet of automated checks.
-Moreover, the **definition of done** for a task in Ōtobotto always includes the tests passing and any required approvals, so an agent considers a task unfinished until those are green.
+Moreover, the **definition of done** for a task in Otobotto always includes the tests passing and any required approvals, so an agent considers a task unfinished until those are green.

 We can illustrate the testing & verification cycle in a simplified flow (Fig. 5) that the system iterates on for each feature:

-**Figure 5: Simplified test-driven development cycle in Ōtobotto's swarm.** Requirements lead to test specifications; code is implemented to satisfy tests; after all stages of testing and verification (unit, integration, etc.) pass, the feature is deployed, and monitoring feeds back issues for future cycles.
+**Figure 5: Simplified test-driven development cycle in Otobotto's swarm.** Requirements lead to test specifications; code is implemented to satisfy tests; after all stages of testing and verification (unit, integration, etc.) pass, the feature is deployed, and monitoring feeds back issues for future cycles.

 [DIAGRAM-Fig-5]

 This diagram condenses the process: from Requirements, the agents create test specifications (and design outlines); then coding happens to make those tests pass, with refactoring if needed to improve code; the "All Tests Pass" stage signifies that unit, integration, UI, performance, and security tests (as applicable) are all green; then the feature is deployed and monitored.
 The feedback loop indicates that any issues discovered in production (or new requirements as a result of seeing the feature in action) are fed back into the next iteration of requirements.

-By enforcing these cycles, Ōtobotto aims to produce software that is not only functionally correct, but also robust, secure, and performant.
+By enforcing these cycles, Otobotto aims to produce software that is not only functionally correct, but also robust, secure, and performant.
 This directly addresses concerns like those raised by Bret Taylor that naive AI coding might produce code with "the same vulnerabilities and flaws" as before.
 In our approach, any such flaw is intended to be caught by the swarm's internal checks (for example, a security flaw would be flagged by the Security agent's tests or static analysis) and corrected long before deployment.